 Pimento cheese is a beloved recipe of the American south, a creamy mixture of cheddar cheese, diced pimento peppers and mayonnaise with a few other flavoring ingredients tossed in.
 It’s iconic, dubbed the “pate of the south”, found in southern kitchens everywhere, ubiquitous on southern menus.

-It is famous as a component of fried green tomatoes, though you’ll find it served on sandwiches and as a component in other dishes as well.
+It is famous as a component of the famous dish fried green tomatoes, though you’ll find it served on sandwiches and as a component in other dishes as well.

 You can use store bought pimento cheeses for your parties, but homemade pimento cheese is so much better.
 It’s fresher with a superior texture and flavor, of course, from your own personal touches.

-Let’s talk about how we make classic pimento cheese, shall we?
+Let’s talk about how to make pimento cheese, shall we?

 Pimento Cheese Ingredients